lmirzaei/spring-ecommerce-tutorial/README.md

 ```
 We can see how the `findByFirstName` method in the repository works.

-We add four different `categories` in MongoDB database as follows:
+We add four different `categories` in the MongoDB database as follows:
 ```Java
 Category furnitureCategory = new Category("Furniture");
 Category handmadeCategory = new Category("Handmade");